 Headed up by the late, great Kurt Cobain, Nirvana sit comfortably among some of the most iconic musical acts in modern history.
 In this edition of our Sound Like series, Matt and Rabea attempt to recreate some of Cobain’s most recognisable guitar sounds on a budget of £1500.

-For a three-piece, they had a notoriously massive sound.
+For a three-piece, Nirvana had a notoriously massive sound.
 Their musical style on record was sculpted by a number of producers across three releases: Bleach (1988), Nevermind (1991) and In Utero (1993).
 Jack Endino, Butch Vig, Steve Albini and Scott Litt were among the people who contributed to their vibrant, abrasive and, at times, tender sound.
-Nirvana spearheaded the grunge movement alongside the likes of Pearl Jam, Soundgarden and Smashing Pumpkins, among others.
+Nirvana spearheaded the grunge movement alongside the likes of Pearl Jam, Soundgarden and Alice In Chains, among others.
 Gritty guitar riffs, dizzying production and slurred, strained vocals were the flavour of the moment.

 Cobain was a frequent user of Fender guitars – most notably Mustang and Jaguar models.
 He even collaborated with Fender to design the Jag-Stang, now a rare and highly sought-after instrument.
 It’s worth noting that Cobain was left-handed, so he was somewhat limited in terms of what he could play – one of the reasons he helped design a guitar for himself.

-Matt and Rabea naturally gravitated towards the Fender and Squier Jaguar and Jazzmaster models – the aim was to get as close as possible to the pickup configuration and wood combination of Cobain’s guitars.
+Matt and Rabea naturally gravitated towards the Fender and Squier Jaguars and Jazzmasters – the aim was to get as close as possible to the pickup configuration and wood combination of Cobain’s guitars.

 Cobain had a unique way of amplifying his sound, both live and in the studio.
 His favourite amp was rumoured to be a Fender Twin Reverb belonging to Jack Endino, the producer of their debut album Bleach.
 These amps were used extensively during their studio sessions and on a number of their tours.

-The Blackstar HT20 Studio offered the perfect amount of tweaking options within their budget.
+The Blackstar HT20 Studio (now discontinued, replaced with the HT-20R MkII) offered the perfect amount of tweaking options within their budget.
 With two channels, a number of EQ controls and a diverse gain structure, it seemed to fit the bill perfectly.
 The Blackstar HT series is known for it’s ISF control (Infinite Shape Feature), a control which creates a spectrum between UK and US amp sounds.
 Rather than choosing one of the other, you can carefully tweak to find the perfect tonal sweet spot for you!

 Cobain’s care-free approach to guitar playing and tone meant that he gradually pieced together a simple setup to make as much noise as possible with minimal effort.
 No fancy pedalboards here, no stacked ambient pedals or multi-FX – less is more!